September 5-10, 2021

 ABOUT THE WORKSHOP/AUDITION

-WHY WILL THIS WEEK WILL BE AN ABSOLUTE DREAM?
+WHY WILL THIS WEEK BE AN ABSOLUTE DREAM?

-You’ll train in-person on a sprung floor inside a spacious theater
+You’ll train in-person on marley flooring inside a spacious theater.

 You’ll AUDITION in a supportive environment for a new dance ensemble based in one of the most stunning destinations in the world.